bsmith89/resume/resume.md

 -   [2015-present] Instructor,
     **Software Carpentry Bootcamps**,
-    -   Taught two day workshops in collaboration with other instructors on computing skills for researchers: programming, the command-line version control, data management, etc.
+    -   Two day workshops in collaboration with other instructors on computing skills for researchers: programming, the command-line version control, data management, etc.
-    -   Students were early career scientists (primarily postdocs and graduate students)
+    -   Students are early career scientists (primarily postdocs and graduate students)
     -   Workshops at Stanford University, Harvard Medical School, University of Pennsylvania, University of California, San Francisco, University of